Family: aromatic, woody

 Guerlain Homme collection

 The prospect of exchanging legendary artistry with a calculated concept, delegated to the old company's first non-family house perfumer Thierry Wasser, had the fan base sceptical.
-But Thierry Wasser kept his promise of making a perfume that is pleasing to the sense of smell and vision.
+But Thierry Wasser, who composed Guerlain Homme while he was still at Firmenich, kept his promise of making a perfume that is pleasing to the sense of smell and vision.
 Inspired by the Mojito flavour he didn't put fresh notes in the top only, but built all three drydown layers around a commonality of freshness.
 First, an aromatic-alcoholic-fresh layer, a very lifelike, almost drinkable imitation of the invigorating Mojito harmony (sweet lime, mint, rum notes).
 Second, a floral-bitter-fresh layer, an unusual scent of menthol-cool geranium, astringent green tea, rhubarb (the rhubarb, smelling at once tart, tannic and profoundly leafy, was, by all accounts, Jean-Paul Guerlain's idea).
 And third, a dry-warm-fresh layer of cedarwood, patchouli, sugar cane and vetiver (the latter as "a nod to Jean-Paul Guerlain and his first-ever perfume, Vetiver," Thierry Wasser explained).
 The result was pure understated elegance.
-It conveyed a wonderful greenness which Thierry Wasser himself boldly described as "inimitable", a fluid sensation of vegetation and humid rainforest, fizzy and a bit metallic as if carbonated.
+It conveyed a wonderful greenness which Thierry Wasser himself boldly described as "inimitable", fizzy and a bit metallic as if carbonated.
 "Green is my tic," Thierry Wasser said.
 "I put it everywhere."

 Bottle.
 The bottle's combination of bright metal and glass fits the fragrance perfectly and is almost a tribute to the eye-catching Art Deco bottle of Vol de Nuit, though here heavily modernized by Italian car designer Pininfarina who was hired to invent the bottle.
 (Maybe Guerlain had read perfume critic Luca Turin's earlier notion that if perfume houses were coachbuilders, then Guerlain would be a graceful Pininfarina.)
 Turn the bottle on its back, and the top silver part will look like the hood of a car with the transparent lid as the windscreen, while straight up it suggests a male torso.
 The EdP variant has a smoked glass body garbed with a dark anthracite lacquer front.
 Inside the bottle's box there's a zebra pattern which repeats Vol de Nuit's flirting with African safaris.
 From 2013, the bottle was all made of glass without the metal front.
 In 2016, the Guerlain Homme bottle is replaced by the classic "Habit Rouge" bottle, featuring a faux wood cap that matches the exclusive Parisien line.